LeonSong1995/MeDuSA/docs/documentation/04_Mon_Example.md

 	return(abundance_temp)
 })
 rownames(abundance_expect) = paste0('bin',seq(1,nrow(abundance_expect)))

-# Subset the columns of the data frame to match the bulk data
 abundance_expect = abundance_expect[, colnames(abundance_expect) %in% colnames(bulk)]
 ```
 Next, we compare the estimated cell-state abundance obtained from bulk data to that measured from scRNA-seq data.